Discover Sri Lanka

 Across Sri Lanka there’s a whole host of impressive scenery to enjoy, from the wildlife safaris of Yala National Park to the ancient archaeological site of Sigiriya.
 Enjoy elephants in their natural habitat at the Elephant Freedom Project, or marvel at the beautiful temples of Anuradhapura.
 Trek through Udawalawe National Park or sip tea in the plantations of Ella and Nuwara Eliya.

 The currency of Sri Lanka is the Sri Lankan rupee, which is broken down into 100 cents.
-As of December 2015, A$1 is worth 103Rs, and 10Rs is worth around A$0.10.

 Here’s a roundup of what you can expect to spend in Sri Lanka, with prices in Australian dollars: